deringur/OpticalTracking/README.md

 <img src="OptiTrack_TestSetup.JPG" width="720" height="405" />

+In an ideal situation, the pieces of reflective paper would be replaced with a more professional marker material, such as the ones used on the OptiTrack probe.
+Since this is a very temporary setup, I decided to use a more accessible material for the time being.

-Finally, through contacting the OptiTrack support team, I managed to get a hold of the 3D model of the probe as a .PLY file and converted it to an .OBJ file for compatibility with Motive:
+Finally, through contacting the OptiTrack support team, I managed to get a hold of the 3D model of the probe as a .PLY file and converted it to an .OBJ file for compatibility and attached it with Motive:

 <img src="3DProbeModel.png" width="720" height="405" />